gradio-app/gradio/guides/04_additional-features/08_file-access.md

 Note: files in the current working directory whose name starts with a period (`.`) will not be moved to the cache, since they often contain sensitive information.

-If none of these criteria are met, the prediction function that created that file will raise an exception instead of moving the file to cache.
+If none of these criteria are met, the prediction function that is returning that file will raise an exception instead of moving the file to cache.
 Gradio performs this check so that arbitrary files on your machine cannot be accessed.

 Tip: If at any time Gradio blocks a file that you would like it to process, add its path to the `allowed_paths` parameter.